atlassian-arm/docker-atlassian-bitbucket-server/README.md

 Read more about data recovery and backups:
 [https://confluence.atlassian.com/display/BitbucketServer/Data+recovery+and+backups](https://confluence.atlassian.com/display/BitbucketServer/Data+recovery+and+backups)

+# Shutdown

+Bitbucket allows a configurable grace period for active operations to finish before termination; by default this is 30s.
+If sending a `docker stop` this should be taken into account with the `--time` flag.

+Alternatively, the script `/shutdown-wait.sh` is provided, which will initiate a clean shutdown and wait for the process to complete.
+This is the recommended method for shutdown in environments which provide for orderly shutdown, e.g. Kubernetes via the `preStop` hook.

 # Versioning

 The `latest` tag matches the most recent version of this repository.
 Thus using